What Should I Do with My Atrial Fibrillatiion?

 Cardioversion.
 When a patient has his or her first episode of atrial fibrillation, and it doesn’t go away in a short time by itself, we call it persistent AF.
 We will often recommend that the patient be put to sleep for a couple of minutes and undergo electrical cardioversion.
 Cardioversion involves delivering an electrical shock, about half the intensity of the ones use for cardiac arrest, in order to synchronize the electrical signals of the atrium and restore normal rhythm.
 It is effective around 90% of the time, but about half of patients will go back into AF within a year.
 Results are best when the duration of the AF is short, and worse when it’s been present for over 6 months.

 Cardioversion is generally considered quite safe.
 The risk of death is nearly zero, and the risk of stroke is very small since we insist on at least 3 weeks of blood thinners before the procedure to dissolve any clots.
-If the cardioversion must be done earlier, a trans-esophageal echocardiogram is performed to inspect the left atrium to make sure there are no clots that could break loose and cause a stroke.
+If the cardioversion must be done earlier than 3 weeks, a trans-esophageal echocardiogram is performed to inspect the left atrium to make sure there are no clots that could break loose and cause a stroke.

 How can I avoid recurrences of atrial fibrillation?